Bylaws of Mountain Light Unitarian Universalist Church

 - Important business arising between regularly scheduled meetings of the Board may be conducted by a special meeting of the Board or by email when circumstances require it.
 Such business shall be restricted to the item or items of business for which the meeting was called and shall be conducted according to normal procedures: a recorded motion, a second, discussion and vote.
 The established quorum and majority vote rules apply to such actions.

 - Official actions taken by the Board between regularly scheduled meetings shall appear in minutes exclusive to that meeting of the Board.

 - Quorum.
-On a five-member Board, three (3) members of the Board of Directors shall constitute a quorum.
-There will be no proxies at meetings of the Board of Directors.
+Four (4) members of the Board of Directors shall constitute a quorum, and there will be no proxies at meetings of the Board of Directors.